keighty/keighty.github.io/source/_posts/2013-06-26-hoisting-with-javascript.md

 I picked up this little gem this morning as I was learning about functions and the various objects associated with them:

-You CANNOT use function declarations in conditionals.
-Take this example:
+You CANNOT use function declarations in conditionals. <!--more-->Take this example:
 {% highlight java %}
 if (String.prototype.trim) {
   function trim(str) {